-- General Fund transportation expenditures were higher than the final budget by \$2,150 due to higher than anticipated expenditures for street lighting utilities. - General Fund principal and interest charges were higher than the final budget by \$18,556 and \$7,969, respectively, as a result of payments on debt not included in the budget. - Water Fund home and community services expenditures exceed the final budget by \$88,966 as a result of higher than expected water distribution operational costs. - Sewer Fund home and community services expenditures exceed the final budget by \$103,095 as a result of higher than expected sewer distribution operational costs.
+- General Fund economic assistance and opportunity expenditures were higher than the final budget by \$1,215 due to the City incurring higher than anticipated costs for public market personal services. - General Fund principal payments were higher than the final budget by \$140,000 as a result of payments on debt not included in the budget. - Water Fund home and community services expenditures exceed the final budget by \$242,649 as a result of higher than expected water distribution repairs and maintenance costs as well as water supply and pumping utility costs. - Water Fund principal and interest payments were higher than the final budget by \$7,409 and \$1,893, respectively, as a result of payments on debt not included in the budget. - Sewer Fund home and community services expenditures exceed the final budget by \$195,646 as a result of higher than expected sewer treatment operational costs. - Sewer Fund principal and interest payments were higher than the final budget by \$87,500 and \$20,634, respectively, as a result of payments on debt not included in the budget.